Raigyo/react-netflix-clone/README.md

 *April / May 2020*

-> 🔨 All React in Depth from scratch, with Redux, React Router DOM, Firebase, Paypal, React Player, themoviedb.
+> 🔨 All React in Depth from scratch, with Redux, React Router DOM, Firebase, Paypal (Sand Box), React Player, themoviedb.
 From Udemy
 '[Maitriser React de A à Z - Créer son propre NETFLIX](https://www.udemy.com/course/maitriser-react-de-a-a-z-creer-son-propre-netflix/)'.

 See demo on [GitHub page](#).